Sunday, 10 November 2019

 Accept lies being told about you as the liars very 'valid perception' of you.

-Accept that you will always be the one in the wrong and this is an 'opportunity' for you to learn.
+Accept you'll always be the one in the wrong and this is an 'opportunity' for you to learn.

 Accept that, unless you have written confirmation, it wasn't said (only when what was said could work in your favour, of course).